Have you ever considered an indoor grow lights system for growing plants indoors? Did you think an indoor lighting system was only for the pros?

 Building A Grow Light Planter With A Plastic Drum

 Many start their “growing career” growing under lights with some success.
 It takes time to learn the ropes of this new way of growing.
-With some success they soon become hooked and begin to make system improvements with light output, light intensity and the affects on plant growth.
+With some success, they soon become hooked and begin to make system improvements with light output, light intensity and the effects on plant growth.

 This DIY grow light planter system comes from Instructables where everything grows in one-half of a 55 plastic drum.
 You can check out the instructables.com tutorial here.